Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 - You won't have to maintain core parts of your code.
 Just keep your project Ember-up-to-date to benefits for latest community features and improvements.
 Again, no more team time waster to maintain something a community could maintain for you

 **Risks**
-- What happens if you integrate an "Angular" dev?
+- What happens if you integrate an Angular dev or a Backbone dev?
 Despite the fact that Ember and Angular differs in many ways, their root concepts are not that far, and the new "dev on the block" should feel at home within days (1-2 weeks max)
-- You should consider understanding and using "the ember way" to do things, before trying to customize them => think about tests, future upgrades, and glitches you should introduce in the app because "Hell yeah, i like to customize ALL THE THINGS"
+- You should consider understanding and using "the ember way" to do things, before trying to customize or monkey patch them => think about tests, future upgrades, and glitches you should introduce in the app because "Hell yeah, I like to customize ALL THE THINGS"

 ### The world is made of components

 Do you embrace DRY methodology?
-Components are your new little friends ;)
+Components are your new friends ;)

 Ember.js allows you to wrap all of your repeated pieces of code inside components.
-Whether you have repetitive chunks of templates, or UI elements, or event entire parts of your app, you should consider using them.
+Whether you have repetitive templates chunks, or UI elements, or event entire parts of your app, you should consider using them.

-Don't fear using components in components, the more "organic" your design / approach is, the more modular your components will be.
-Oh, and you're likely to drink less coffee (think about your health Dude ^^)
+Don't fear using components in components, the more "organic" your design / approach is, the more modular your components would be.

-Another cool aspect of using components as a front-end developer/UI developer is to list UI oriented ones in a styleguide and, in that way, help developers to test, see regressions and find which ones are available with their parameters.
+Another cool aspect of using components as a front-end developer / UI developer is to list UI oriented ones in a styleguide and, in that way, help developers to test, see regressions and find which ones are available with their parameters.

 Ember 2.0 will put even more emphasis on components!